tox-dev/tox/docs/user_guide.rst

         # NOTE: you can run any command line tool here - not just tests
         pytest

-You can also try generating a ``tox.ini`` file automatically, by running ``tox-quickstart`` and then answering a few simple questions.
-To sdist-package, install and test your project against Python3.7 and Python3.8, just type:
+You can also try generating a ``tox.ini`` file automatically by running ``tox-quickstart`` and then answering a few simple questions.
+To sdist-package, install and test your project against Python3.7 and Python3.8, just type

 .. code-block:: console

     tox

-and watch things happening (you must have python3.7 and python3.8 installed in your environment otherwise you will see errors).
-When you run ``tox`` a second time you'll note that it runs much faster because it keeps track of virtualenv details and will not recreate or re-install dependencies.
+and watch things happening.
+You must have python3.7 and python3.8 installed in your environment, otherwise you will see errors.
+When you run ``tox`` a second time you'll notice that it runs much faster because it keeps track of virtualenv details and will not recreate or re-install dependencies.

 System overview